Puyallup-White River Local Integrating Organization

 - Bookmark and check this website for future updates and meetings

-- Contact the LIO Coordinator, Elizabeth McManus of Ross Strategic by emailing Mario Colón at [email protected].
+- Contact the LIO Coordinator, Elizabeth McManus at Ross Strategic by emailing Andres Sheikh at [email protected]

 The LIO boundaries mirror the WRIA 10 boundary, except for a small area in Tacoma from the Tacoma Narrows bridge north to Point Defiance.
 Since this area is not included in any adjacent LIO’s boundaries, we opted to include it so that there are no gaps in recovery planning.
 See map below: